dremio/iceberg-auth-manager/README.md

 To get started with Dremio AuthManager for Apache Iceberg, you can follow the instructions in the [documentation](./docs).

-## Disclaimer

-This project is still in its early stages and is not yet ready for production use.
-The API and functionality may change significantly in future releases.

 ## License

 Copyright (C) 2025 Dremio Corporation